 You have just finished Book 1 of A FAMILY AFFAIR.
 BOOK 2 has just become available for only $.99.

 Now you meet Peter Twycross whom Santie and Janet manage to bewitch into fathering four lovely children, all without him being any the wiser!

 Meeting Daddy, the first chapter of Peter's Children, is available for free but it's much easier reading on your own Kindle or tablet.
 Best of all, it's only 99 cents for Books 2 and 3!

 E books are the future.
 No overheads means big savings for you.

 Go to F. Happy Families ...
 Ch 1 MEETING DADDY

 Bernard Preston isn't just a retired chiropractor and author; potting in his garden brings great joy, and fresh unsprayed, organic food in abundance into the kitchen.
-Many of his stories like Meeting Daddy are hatched whilst weeding or turning a compost heap.
+Many of his stories like Sam's phonecall and Meeting Daddy are hatched whilst weeding or turning a compost heap.

 Lower back exercises are for all, says Bernard Preston.
 None of us can escape heavy lifting, bending and twisting periodically.

 They have nothing to do with A Family Affair, but Peter's father is an orthopaedic surgeon; he too needs to do lower back exercises.
 Peter has back trouble as you'll find in Sam's phonecall.